Graviton-Code-Editor/website/docs/dev/api/dialog.md

 }
 ```

-A simple Dialog with a Title, Content and a button:
+A simple Dialog with a title, content and a button:
 ```js
 const dialogExample = new Dialog({
 	title: 'The title',